 How do I load money on my card?

-You can load as little or as much money as you want on your card in person using your credit card, debit card, or cash at a bunch of locations around all of Dal campuses.
-Or you can also load it yourself online using a credit card.
-There’s no transaction fee anytime you use your DalCard at participating DalCard vendors.
-And 5% of your purchase will be put back on your account!
+You can load as little or as much money as you want on your card.
+Doing it online using a credit card is the easiest way.
+You can also load money in person using your credit card, debit card, or cash at a bunch of locations around all of Dal campuses.
+There’s no transaction fee any time you use your DalCard at participating DalCard vendors, and many locations offer 5% back toward your next purchase!
 (The 5% you earn should show up on your account by the following Monday.)

 Does the DalCard Office handle meal plans?

 You access your meal plan with your DalCard, but the DalCard office has nothing to do with your meal plan itself.